 Despite its icy surface, Haumea is mainly composed of rock, distinguishing it from many other Kuiper belt objects.
 The icy shell is primarily made of crystalline water ice, a feature that is quite unusual for icy bodies in the outer reaches of the solar system, where temperatures typically lead to the formation of amorphous ice.

 The Discovery of Haumea's Ring

-A new study published in the October 2017 journal Nature reports the discovery of Haumea's ring.
-In January, 2017, a team of researchers from the Spain's Institute of Astrophysics of Andalusia (IAA-CSIC) wanting to find out more about the celestial body trained 12 telescopes from 10 different European observatories at a star they knew Haumea would pass in front of.
-When the dwarf planet moved in front of the star, they expected to be able to get a good look at Haumea's size, shape and rotational speed, which they did, but they also spotted a ring.
+A study published in the October 2017 journal Nature reported the discovery of Haumea's ring.
+In January 2017, a team of researchers from Spain's Institute of Astrophysics of Andalusia (IAA-CSIC) trained 12 telescopes from 10 different European observatories at a star they knew Haumea would pass in front of.
+When the dwarf planet moved in front of the star, they expected to be able to get a good look at Haumea's size, shape and rotational speed.
+They did, but they also spotted a ring.

 There are different possible explanations for the formation of the ring," said lead author José Luis Ortiz, a researcher at the IAA-CSIC, in a press release.
 "It may have originated in a collision with another object, or in the dispersal of surface material due to the planet's high rotational speed."